This section will introduce you to the Kiuwan Life Cycle module.

-Kiuwan provides support for Application Life Cycle, allowing to run analysis based on the application's Baselines and Deliveries.
+Kiuwan provides support for the Application Life Cycle, allowing you to run an analysis based on the application's Baselines and Deliveries.

 An application's Baseline is a specific version of an application that is relevant enough to be considered as a reference to track further changes to it.

-This version might be a productive or a development version of the application, depending on its life cycle stage:
+This version might be a production or a development version of the application, depending on its life cycle stage:

 - If the application is running in production, you might consider the production version as the baseline, so you can track the differences of any further changes.

 - If the application is under development, you might consider some important development milestones (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.

 Whatever the reason to consider a concrete version as the baseline, that version will be considered as the reference to track (and compare) any new distribution of the application.

 A new distribution of the application contains changes to the baseline.
 The new distribution will contain a set of source files that modify the source code of the application baseline.

 In Kiuwan terminology, those changes to the application baseline are considered as a Delivery.

 Depending on the content, the delivery can be Partial (only a subset of application files is delivered) or Complete (the complete application source code is delivered).